-I LOVE creating themed centers for my kindergartners and these pet theme centers are no exception!
+I LOVE creating themed centers for my kindergartners and these pet theme centers for Kindergarten are no exception!
 I find my students learn best through play which is why math and literacy centers are so important!
-So often, kindergartners are expected to work above and beyond what they are developmentally capable of doing, so it’s my job to incorporate those important skills in a fun, age appropriate way.
+So often, kindergartners are expected to work above and beyond what they are developmentally capable of doing, so it’s my job to incorporate those important skills in a fun, age-appropriate way.

-Take a look at our new pet themed centers!
+Take a look at my new pet-themed centers!
 Almost all of the fun manipulatives I used are from the dollar tree, Target, and Amazon.
 I will link my Amazon finds with my affiliate link so you can grab them if you need them!

 I designed these centers to be used during anytime of the year, so the skills range from concepts they can complete easily at the beginning of the year and skills that are more suited for the second half of the school year (or to differentiate for students who are ready!)